Last updated: January 6, 2022

-Once the pickup date is confirmed, the Seller will book the shipment for carriage with their carrier or agent within 4 business days of receiving Booking notification, unless the shipment is placed on hold before being executed.
-The Seller must employ best efforts to pick up the goods and ensure handover of the shipment to the Carrier while the rates booked are still valid, unless excused by Force Majeure or where delays are caused by the Consignor or Buyer.
+Once the pick-up date is confirmed, the Seller will book the shipment for carriage with their carrier or agent within 4 business days of receiving shipment verification notification, unless the shipment is placed on hold before being executed.
+The Seller must employ best efforts to pick up the goods and ensure handover of the shipment to the carrier while the rates booked are still valid, unless excused by Force Majeure or where delays are caused by the consignor or Buyer.
 Exceptions must be backed by written proof upon request.

-For shipments where a Quote is booked with guaranteed capacity, once a new Booking notification is received, the Seller will notify the Carrier to secure the space and rate no later than the latest acceptance date.
+For shipments where a Quote is booked with guaranteed capacity, once a new shipment verification notification is received, the Seller will notify the carrier to secure the space and rate no later than the latest acceptance date.

-Sellers must update the Freightos.com system or send data with carrier booking information including ETD (Estimated Time of Departure) and ETA (Estimated Time of Arrival), MBOL/HAWB number (House and Master), and, where relevant, container number and carrier name.
-For Express shipments a Tracking number must be provided as well.
+Sellers must update the Freightos.com system or send data with carrier booking information including ETD (Estimated Time of Departure) and ETA (Estimated Time of Arrival), MBOL/HAWB number (Master and House), and, where relevant, container number and carrier name.
+For Express shipments a tracking number must be provided as well.
 For LTL, an HBOL document must be provided.
 Once this information is provided the shipment status will change automatically to “Transport Booked”.

 - The goods ready date is over 3 weeks from when the Seller receives Booking notification from Freightos.com.

-- The customs broker has not completed IOR verification, when customs brokerage is booked with a 3rd party broker on Freightos.com.
+- The customs broker has not completed IOR verification, when customs brokerage is booked with a Third-Party Seller on Freightos.com.

 - The Seller is unable to book transport due to space availability.

-If a Seller’s carrier is executing pickup, the Buyer is responsible for the consignor giving the shipment to the correct carrier as indicated on the BOL/AWB.
-Trucking carriers will often accept shipments and charge the Seller even if they have not been contracted for the specific shipment’s pickup.
+If a Seller’s carrier is executing pick-up, the Buyer is responsible for the consignor giving the correct shipment to the correct carrier as indicated on the BOL/AWB.
+Trucking carriers will often accept shipments and charge the Seller even if they have not been contracted for the specific shipment’s pick-up.
+Trucking agents may also accept the shipment given to them by the consignor, even if it does not correspond to the Buyer’s exact Booking.
 The Buyer is responsible for any costs incurred due to consigning a shipment to the wrong trucking agent.

 Sellers are responsible to provide shipment updates and communications to Buyers on a regular basis to ensure a high standard of customer service.
 All Seller-Buyer communications must be recorded on Freightos.com either through Freightos Messenger or using the email functionality that allows Freightos.com to keep track of every exchange between Buyer and Seller.